xy2119/COVID19_Knowledge_Graph/README.md

 ## 🎯 RoadMap

-`./src` is the submission source code in Pytorch.
+Follow [end-to-end notebooks](./notebooks) in Google Colab `./src` is the submission source code in Pytorch

-Follow [end-to-end notebooks](./notebooks) in Google Colab

 ## Future Work